peteroupc/peteroupc.github.io/random.md

 <a id=Quality_2></a>
 ### Quality

 A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
-The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007], and should be highly likely to pass other known statistical randomness tests.
+The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007], and ought to be highly likely to pass other known statistical randomness tests.
 The RNG need not be equidistributed.
 (Mentioning specific test batteries here is in the interest of precision and makes it clearer whether a particular RNG meets these quality requirements.)

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding